W-Floyd/misc-tools/README.md

 * print the current mac address
 * attempt to set the mac address as given by the user
 * list valid interfaces to work on

+### roman

+#### A Roman Numeral to Base 10 converter

+Converts a Roman Numeral into base 10.
+Optional verbose output that provides the equation produced.